IQ404/study-notes/README.md

      # 0 1 : 1
 ```

-In the above code, when the field `x` is first created (before the assignment `x[0,0] = 1`), the two pointer in the SNodeTree is defaultly set to be inactive (in my current understanding, it means that they are pointing to `nullptr`, i.e. `000...`, though I am not 100% sure).
+In the above code, when the field `x` is first created (before the assignment `x[0,0] = 1`), the two pointer in the SNodeTree is defaultly set to be inactive (in my current understanding, it means that they are pointing to `nullptr`, i.e. `000...`, though I am not 100% sure on this).

 Assigning an element of a field will (only) activate all the parent nodes (which are activatable.
 E.g. pointer/hash/bitmasked nodes) containing the element.

 Assigning an element will allocate the whole contiguous memory in which the element is sit, up to where an activatable node in the SNodeTree is found (because the pointer in this activatable node solely controls the activity of this whole dense block of contiguous memory).
+Nevertheless, note that is totally legal for an active node to have all its activatable sub-nodes to be inactive.

 ### `.bitmasked`